nathancunn/nathancunn.github.io/_posts/2017-06-29-harry-potter-order-vowels.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 The criticisms primarily centred on:

--   **The rule is for children, and it definitely works if you just use words children would use \[citation needed\]** - this is a fair point, and largely why I decided to the post in the first place.
+-   **The rule is for children, and it definitely works if you just use words children would use** \[citation needed\] - this is a fair point, and largely why I decided to do the post in the first place.
 -   **Examining the rule should account for frequency of use** - this is a similar point.
 If the rule's only exceptions are words nobody uses then that shouldn't count against it.
 I don't necessarily think weighting by frequency of use is the best approach, as I'll explain later, but certainly restricting the body of words looked at makes some sense.
 -   **You're forgetting the rest of the rhyme, 'and when said A as in neighbour and weigh'** - people really seemed to get annoyed when I told them that this is completely irrelevant to whether or not the 'except after c' rule works; if you have a 'cei'/'cie' word, it doesn't matter how it's pronounced, 'cei' is what the rule suggests is correct, and 'cie' incorrect.